WordPress Caching: How to Setup and Clear Your WordPress Cache

 - Log in to your WordPress dashboard.

 Note: You may also choose other options under Caching Level depending on the length of time you prefer your site to store cache (5 mins/6 hours/1 week).
+There is also an option to clear the cache under the Clear Cache section.

 Summary